heyyyyy

 here are some books I think are neat:

-- Braiding Sweetgrass by Robin Wall Kimmerer - nonfiction, autobiograpy, science - are you also megadepressed about how colonialism has affected everything it has come in contact with? this book feels like a necessary chaser for a viewing of koyaanisqatsi. determination, hope, life lessons, botany, important teachings, all woven together. the audiobook for this one is also read by the author, and worth listening to for the introduction all on its own. get the word reciprocity solidly locked into your vocabulary.
+- Braiding Sweetgrass by Robin Wall Kimmerer - nonfiction, autobiograpy, science - are you also megadepressed about how colonialism has affected everything it has come in contact with? this book feels like a necessary chaser for a viewing of koyaanisqatsi. determination, hope, life lessons, botany, important teachings, all woven together. the audiobook for this one is also read by the author, and worth listening to for the introduction all on its own.

 - the Earthsea Cycle by Ursula K. Le Guin - fiction, fantasy - each book covers a section of the life of a wizard who Goes Through Some Shit. the second book is an absolute banger and could be read on its own imo.